mabel-dev/opteryx.dev/docs/sql-reference/data-types.md

 # Data Types

-[Opteryx](https://github.com/mabel-dev/opteryx) uses a reduced set of types compared to full DBMS platforms.
+The engine supports a reduced set of types compared to full DBMS platforms.

 ## Types